bolderbrush10/SearchlightAssault/programmer-notes.md

 ### Map modes / play

--- TODO Create a 'jailbreak' game mode, where 1 - 8 players are wardens manually controlling spotlights, --      and ~100 other players are convicts.
+-- TODO Create a 'jailbreak' game mode, where 1 - 8 players are wardens manually controlling searchlights, --      and ~100 other players are convicts.
---      Convicts try to gather resources and escape, wardens unlock more spotlights as they recapture convicts --      (Captured convicts can play a minigame of some kind to re-escape from their cells) --      We'll figure out the win / lose conditions later.
+--      Convicts try to gather resources and escape, wardens unlock more searchlights as they recapture convicts --      (Captured convicts can play a minigame of some kind to re-escape from their cells) --      We'll figure out the win / lose conditions later.
 --      Maybe prisoners break into the warden's office and steal underpants or something.